thundergolfer/ai-enablement-stack/README.md

 <details>

 ##### Category
-Engineering Layer - TRAINING & FINE-TUNING
+ENGINEERING LAYER - Training & Fine-Tuning

 ##### Description
 Platform for building and deploying machine learning models, with a focus on simplifying the development process and enabling faster iteration.